einarwh/escher-workshop/README.md

 turn p = p
 ```

 The key to solving this task is to exploit the magical self-fitting nature of the picture.
 We know that when the box changes, the rendering changes also.
-So to turn the picture, all we need to do is turn the box - the picture has no choice but to follow along!
+So to turn the picture, all you need to do is turn the box - the picture has no choice but to follow along!
 It's poor ol' George all over again.
 So you should open `Box.elm` and define a function `turnBox` there that handles the box-turning, and then have your `turn` function call `turnBox`.

 But how do you turn the box?
-Well, you'll want the new `a` vector to point to the bottom right corner of the original box.
-You can create that vector by adding the original `a` vector and the original `b` vector together.
-The new `b` vector needs to point straight up, just like the original `c` vector.
-And finally, the new `c` vector should point to the left, in the exact opposite direction as the original `b` vector.
+Well, first off, you don't really turn the box.
+You create _another_ box that is turned when compared to the original.
+You'll want the `a` vector of the new box to point to the bottom right corner of the original box.
+(You can create that vector by adding the original `a` vector and the original `b` vector together.)
+The `b` vector needs to point straight up, just like the original `c` vector.
+And finally, the `c` vector should point to the left, in the exact opposite direction as the original `b` vector.

 That's a lot of words for something quite simple.
-Summarized in terms of vector arithmetic, it looks like this:
+Summarized in terms of vector arithmetic, we have this:
 ```
 (a’, b’, c’) = (a + b, c, -b)
 ```

 (Of course, you'll need to substitute the vector addition
-function `add` for `+` and so forth.)
+function `add` for `+` and so forth in your Elm code.)

-And finally, with box and arrows, it looks like this:
+And finally, with vector arrows and an outlined bounding box, it looks like this:

 <img src="files/letter-f-turned-arrows.svg" width="199" height="199">

 Have you implemented `turn`?
 Make sure you remember to call it in `Main.elm`!

+If you find yourself stuck, don't worry!
+There are quite a few concepts to take in, so that's to be expected.
+Consider jumping to the `exercise-1` branch of the repo (`git checkout exercise-1`) to take a look at how I implemented the exercise.
+Once you've seen the solution to one exercise, you might find the next exercises more approachable.
+(And of course there are similarly named branches showing solutions to all the exercises in the workshop.)

-You should observe that turning a picture twice rotates it 180 degrees, and turning it four times produces the original picture.
-And by observe I mean try it out to verify it.
+When you have a working implementation of `turn`, you should observe that turning a picture twice rotates it 180 degrees, and turning it four times produces the original picture.
+And by _observe_ I mean _try it out to verify it_.

 ### Exercise 2 : flip